Researchers collect detailed information on caught-and-released reef fish and evaluate survival under various conditions.

 When anglers head out on the water, they could come home with a catch, reel-in and release a fish or two, or come back empty-handed.
 While a fruitless trip may lead to tales of the one that got away, it is the other two outcomes that allow researchers to learn more about Florida fisheries.
 Traditionally, surveys of recreational fishers count harvested fish during dockside interviews, where anglers can easily show biologists their catch.
 However, anglers often release other fish that are illegal to harvest.
 To account for these fish, FWRI’s Fisheries-Dependent Monitoring researchers, in a project underway since 2009, collect detailed information on caught-and-released reef fish and evaluate fish survival under various conditions.

 Over the years, scientists have discovered that catching and releasing fish can lead to some uncounted deaths.
 Fish caught from great depths may not recover after surfacing, and internal injuries can occur when fish swallow baited hooks.
 Solutions are available: venting a fish’s inflated swim bladder helps it return to the bottom, and circle hooks may lessen chances of severe trauma.
 However, it is important to understand how anglers use these methods and to determine the true health impacts of catch-and-release fishing.
 FWRI researchers are tackling this challenge with the help of more than 100 charter and headboat vessel operators from Tampa Bay to the Florida Panhandle.
+In 2015, this work was expanded to include boats that operate in the Keys and Southwest Florida (Naples/Fort Meyers).

 Each week, a scientist boards one randomly chosen boat to observe recreational hook-and-line fishing during a typical trip.
 The biologist records depths where the fishing takes place, the type of gear used, the numbers and types of fish caught and released, and the condition of the fish after the catch.
 When an angler catches a red snapper, red grouper, gag or other targeted species, the researcher tags the fish before release.
 A recreational or commercial fisher who catches that fish again can report the catch to FWC’s Tag Return Hotline, allowing researchers to monitor the survival of the fish.
 Volunteer anglers also provide information during their private fishing trips by submitting “catch cards” – postage-paid data cards that project staff hand out at boat ramps and marinas.